 ELECTRICITY COSTS:

 This is the cost of the electricity supplied to customers during the billing period, and is the part of the bill that is subject to competition.
-The electricity consumed is multiplied by the adjustment factor to account for the small amount of energy lost in the transmission lines.
 Grimsby Power collects this money and pays this amount directly to their suppliers.

-Customers with a contract pay the price made between them and their Retailer.
-Grimsby Power only invoices customers for the commodity price given to us by the Retailer.
+Customers with a retail contract pay the price arranged between them and their Retailer.
+Grimsby Power only invoices customers for the commodity price specified by the Retailer.
 Questions concerning the price paid should be directed to the Retailer.

 We can help you keep your energy costs down.
 Check out the Energy Tips in the Conservation section of this website.

-Remember, Grimsby Power doesn’t profit on the cost of the commodity.
-We charge a regulated price for delivering the electricity to your home.
+Grimsby Power makes no profit on the electricity commodity, and charges a regulated price for delivering the electricity to your home.
+For details, refer to the Tariff Rates shown in the Regulatory section of this website.

 When electricity is delivered over a power line, it is normal for a small amount of power to be consumed or lost as heat.
-Equipment, such as wires and transformers, consume power before the electricity gets to the home or business.
-The adjustment factor accounts for these losses.
+Equipment, such as wires and transformers, consume power before it gets to your home or business.
+This term adjustment factor accounts for these losses.

 This covers the cost of delivering electricity to your home as well as designing, building and maintaining the distribution system.

-This is a charge for fixed costs that do not change with your consumption, such as meter reading and billing.
+This is a charge for fixed costs that do not change with your consumption, such as costs for billing and smart meter installations.
 The customer charge is stated on a 30-day basis.
+Details are contained in the Tariff sheet posted in the Regulatory section of this website.

 We know you expect us to be efficient in our business and we’ve answered the challenge by offering some of the lowest residential distribution rates in the area.